predict-idlab/plotly-resampler/docs/sphinx/FAQ.rst

   * with ``FigureResampler``, you need to call ``show_dash`` (or output the object in a cell via ``IPython.display``) -> which spawns a dash-web app, and the dynamic aggregation is realized with dash callback
   * with ``FigureWidgetResampler``, you need to use ``IPython.display`` on the object, which uses widget-events to realize dynamic aggregation (via the running IPython kernel).

+**other changes of plotly-resampler figures w.r.t. vanilla plotly**:

+* **double-clicking** within a line-chart area **does not Reset Axes**, as it results in an “Autoscale” event.
+We decided to implement an Autoscale event as updating your y-range such that it shows all the data that is in your x-range
+   * **Note**: vanilla Plotly figures their Autoscale result in Reset Axes behavior, in our opinion this did not make a lot of sense.
+It is therefore that we have overriden this behavior in plotly-resampler.

 .. raw:: html

    </div>